TerrenceHuang/find-crypto/README.md

 The APP can also be run in cellphone emulators.
 Make sure the emulator is setup in your development environment.
 To start ios emulator press `i` in the terminal.
 To Start Android emulator press `a` in the terminal.

 If you want to run on the web press `w` in the terminal then a browser tab will be opened with the APP.

+## Run with React Native CLI

+React Native CLI can build the APP and install it to the ios and Android simulator.
+But there are much more thing needs to be down first.
+Please follow the guide in [Setting up the development environment](https://reactnative.dev/docs/environment-setup).

+After setting up we can run `npx react-native run-ios` to start the ios simulator with the app installed, `npx react-native run-android` to start with the Android simulator.

+**NOTE:** Android 10 (Q) SDK is required, simulator of other version won't work.